 The USPS even has tougher limits about item size and weight, whereas UPS may deliver items of nearly any size.

-Can I drop off UPS at USPS?
 In general, customers should avoid using UPS for USPS items, no matter how advantageous it may be.

 While UPS and USPS may transport items to each other, your shipment is virtually untraceable until their relevant carrier scans it into their systems, rendering them susceptible.